12th Cavalry Regiment (United States): Operation Iraqi Freedom

 In January 2004, 2nd Battalion deployed as part of 2nd Brigade in support of Operation Iraqi Freedom.
 The battalion conducted a relief in place with 2–70 Armor and assumed responsibility for a portion of western Baghdad including the Abu Ghraib district.
 In Abu Ghraib, Task Force 2–12 CAV included Annihilator A/1-5 CAV, Blackhawk B/2-12 CAV, Cold Steel C/2-12 CAV, Hound HHC/2-12 CAV, and a platoon of soldiers from the Estonian Scouts Battalion.
 TF Thunder operated in the Abu Ghraib area from January to October 2004 before conducting operations in support of the 39th BCT in the vicinity of Taji and subsequently the 1st Marine Division in the vicinity of Falluja from October to December 2004.
 In January 2005, Task Force Thunder began operations in the North Babil provence to support Iraqi elections.
 After elections, TF Thunder conducted a relief in place and moved to Kuwait to conduct redeployment operations.
 LTC Tim Ryan and CSM Robert Booker led the Task Force throughout the deployment.

 In October 2006, 2nd Battalion deployed as part of 4th BCT, 1st Cavalry Division out of Ft.
 Bliss Texas to support Operation Iraqi Freedom.
 The battalion was attached to 2nd BCT, 1st Infantry Division in western Baghdad.
 As part of Task Force Dagger, 2nd Battalion patrolled the Baghdad neighborhoods of Gazyaliyah and Shulla.
 2–12 CAV redeployed to Ft.
 Bliss in December 2007.

 In March 2008, 2nd Battalion, 12th Cavalry was reflagged as 1st Battalion, 77th Armor.
 3rd Battalion, 67th Armor, 4th Brigade Combat Team, 4th Infantry Division from Ft.
 Hood, Texas was then reflagged as 2nd Battalion, 12th Cavalry.
 The new 2d Battalion, 12th Cavalry then deployed to Tallil in southern Iraq in support of OIF 08-10 on 11 June 2008.

-Operation New Dawn
+2010s

 In September 2010 2nd Battalion, 12th Cavalry deployed in support of "Operation New Dawn", this time to Kirkuk, Iraq.

-Operation Enduring Freedom

 In November 2012 2nd Battalion deployed to Laghman Province, Afghanistan (RC-East) as part of the 4th Security Forces Assistance Brigade.
 In October 2013, the 4th Brigade Combat Team was deactivated and 2nd Battalion, 12th Cavalry joined the 1st Brigade Combat Team at Fort Hood, TX.

 In October and November 2014, 2nd Battalion mobilized to Germany with the rest of 1st Brigade Combat Team and participated in Operation Atlantic Combined Resolve III.
 Their mission was to reinforce multinational partnerships while gaining experience working directly with allied forces in simulated combat exercises.